Hudson River light, steep Highlands trails, antique storefronts, and a train platform at the village edge

 Cold SpringNew York

-Pack for trail scrambles, river wind, and train-to-town walking
+Pack for rock, river wind, and a long walkable day

 Osprey Sportlite 20L Unisex Hiking Backpack, Dark Charc…